TeaShull/PhytoBSA/README.md

 Ratio-scaled G-statistics are calculated by multiplying the G-statistic with the ratio.
 This combined metric tends to provide more stable results compared to using either feature alone.

 ### Identification of Significant Polymorphisms

-In the plots, you will notice nested gray ribbons that represent the null model, showing percentiles (1st, 25th, 50th, 75th, and 99th) at each position.
-These null models are generated through a Bayesian simulation process using bootstrapped reads.
+In the generated plots, you will observe nested gray ribbons illustrating the null model, displaying percentiles (1st, 25th, 50th, 75th, and 99th) at each position.
+These null models are created through a Bayesian simulation process using bootstrapped reads.

-Using bootstrapping, the tool breaks the link between phenotypes and genotypes, while the Bayesian simulation introduces a soft constraint to the simulated values, guiding extreme values towards a reference allele frequency of 0.5.
+The tool employs chromosome-wise random resampling with replacement to sever the link between phenotypes and genotypes.
+This random resampling, along with the Bayesian simulation, imposes a soft constraint on the simulated values, guiding extreme values towards a reference allele frequency of 0.5.

 ***Null Model Simulation***

-1. **Binomial distribution for reference reads:**
+1. **Binomial Distribution for Reference Reads:**

-   Let's denote the distribution of reference reads as follows:

-   If X represents the number of occurrences of a reference allele in a sample of n reads, then X follows a binomial distribution with parameters n and θ, where:
+   Let X represent the count of reference allele occurrences in a locus with coverage (C) reads.
+The distribution of X follows a binomial distribution with parameters C and θ, where:

-   X ~ Binomial(n, θ)
+   X ~ Binomial(C, θ)

-   Here, n represents the total number of reads in the sample, and θ represents the probability of observing a reference allele in each read.
+   Here, C represents the total number of reads at the locus, and θ denotes the position-wise reference allele frequency.

-2. **Conjugate prior beta distribution for allele frequencies:**
+2. **Conjugate Prior Beta Distribution for Allele Frequencies:**

-   The distribution of reference allele frequencies in each bulk sample can be described using a beta distribution.
-The beta distribution is used as a conjugate prior for the binomial likelihood.
+   The reference allele frequencies at each position are modeled using a beta distribution, serving as a conjugate prior for the binomial likelihood.

-   Let's denote the distribution of reference allele frequencies as follows:

-   If θ represents the reference allele frequency in a bulk sample, then θ follows a beta distribution with parameters α and β, where:
+   If θ represents the reference allele frequency at each position, then θ follows a beta distribution with parameters α and β, where:

    θ ~ Beta(α, β)

-   Here, α and β are shape parameters of the beta distribution, representing the prior knowledge or beliefs about the reference allele frequency.
+   Here, α and β are shape parameters of the beta distribution, characterizing the prior beliefs about the reference allele frequency.

-3. **Update of allele frequencies with bootstrapped values:**
+3. **Update of Allele Frequencies with Bootstrapped Values:**

-   After obtaining bootstrapped values from the data, the posterior distribution of allele frequencies is updated to incorporate this new information.
-This updating process can be represented using Bayesian inference techniques, such as Bayesian updating or posterior sampling, to refine the estimates of allele frequencies based on the observed data.
+   Following each round of bootstrapping, the prior distribution of allele frequencies (initialized with a conservatively uniformed prior of Beta(2, 2)) undergoes an update.
+The reference allele frequency θ is randomly selected from the posterior distribution, and the product of θ and coverage C is utilized to derive the final simulated allele frequencies.

 Significant polymorphisms are identified based on their position above the critical cutoff percentile in the null model.